Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 damage to the top of a cedar chest

-The top of the chest had what looked like sticky or oily spots here and there.
-Just to be on the safe side I lightly sanded the top.
+The top wood veneer had what looked like sticky, oily spots scattered here and there.
+Just to be completely on the safe side, I gave the top a light sanding before opening my paint.

 sanding damaged furniture